smparekh/smparekh.github.io/_posts/2015-12-20-encrypted-property-placeholders.markdown

 {% include figure.html src="/images/hawtio_jasypt.png" caption="Checking for Jasypt features in Hawtio webconsole" %}

 ### Use encrypted properties in a Camel route
+I have modified the sample blueprint route based on the `camel-blueprint-archetype` to show a working camel route with encrypted properties.
+The project is located on my GitHub repositories page: [camel-blueprint-encrypted][3]

+The changes I made to the vanilla `camel-blueprint-archetype` are explained below.

 Before we set up a Camel route to decrypt a property we have to encrypt it.
 Download the Jasypt v1.9.2 binaries from [SourceForge][2].
 After you unzip the project, head over to the bin directory.

 Encrypt the word 'Camel' using the `encrypt.sh` script.